Get Vivid Drums Using Harmonic Saturation

 Storing the Adjustments

 Lastly, you will notice the SETTINGS A, B, C, and D on the right side of the interface.
 The settings feature allows storing four different sets of adjustments (A, B, C, D).
-Much faster than with the usual save and recall preset dialogues, the respective current setting is stored automatically when you switch to another setting – to recall previous settings by just one click.
+Much faster than the usual save and recall preset dialogues, the respective current setting is stored automatically when you switch to another setting – to remember previous settings with just one click.

 Practical Examples

-After a brief introduction of TwinTube and its main control parameters, let us move to some practical examples.
-We will first listen to our Drum Section group unprocessed, then processed with TwinTube and finally how the Drum Section treated with TwinTube sounds in context with other elements of the mix.
+After briefly introducing TwinTube and its central control parameters, let us discuss some practical examples.
+We will first listen to our unprocessed Drum Section group, then process it with TwinTube, and finally, we will discuss how the Drum Section is treated with TwinTube sounds in context with other mix elements.

 ~Drum Section Group - Unprocessed